1VCD1/Python-recommender-system/README.md

-# Steam video game purchase prediction and text mining
+# Steam video game purchase prediction

-Prediction of  certain user would purchase or would not certain game or not.
-Also, we do sentiment analysis to text review so as to somehow find the importance of element to improve or sustain.
-The project is with report.
+Recommender system based on users' game purchased history on Steam as well as products' features.

+The project include:
+1. Randomly generates rows of user-nobuy-products for later testing accuracy.
+2. Data processing - matching product and genere, and perform web scraping for product genres from steam website.
+3. Jaccard Similarity approach
+4. Cosine Similarity approach
+5. Result and performance metrics